INTRODUCTION

 Language Exchange

-The public Commons at is a place where IMMERSE members of all languages and proficiency levels can gather.
+The public Commons is a place where IMMERSE members of all languages and proficiency levels can gather.
 The Commons is stocked with games for learning and practicing English, Spanish, and French while you hang out, and there’s a café corner as well if you just want to hang out and chat.

 Private Practice Scenes